NereusWang/NereusWang.github.io/index.md

 ### Master Stage

++ The 8th China International College Students' 'Internet+' Innovation and Entrepreneurship Competition
+    + Awards: Second Prize of University of Chinese Academy of Sciences
+    + Organizer: Ministry of Education of the People´s Republic of China; Chinese Academy of Sciences
 + 2022 The 2th "Innovative Cup" Future Technology Innovation Competition
     + Awards: Shanghai Division Nomination Award & Selected into High-quality Project Library
     + Organizer: Chinese Academy of Sciences